scholl-lab/sm-calling/README.md

-# MuTect2 Variant Calling Pipeline
+# SM-CALLING

-This pipeline is designed to perform variant calling using GATK's MuTect2.
-It is implemented using Snakemake and allows for a high degree of customization through a configuration file.
+This repository contains a set of Snakemake workflows designed for variant calling using GATK's MuTect2.
+The pipeline supports preprocessing steps such as merging VCF files, calculating contamination, and filtering variant calls.
+It is designed to be flexible and customizable through configuration files.

 ## Requirements

 - Snakemake
 - Conda
 - GATK (installed through Conda in the pipeline)
+- Bcftools (for VCF file operations)

 ## Installation